peytonshow/MC-Long-Run/readme.md

 * Crushing Wheels now require an additional 4 blocks of Brass.
 D
 * Added the ability to crush Cobbled Deepslate into 3x Gravel.
 D
 * Added Catalysts, which can be mixxed with some crushed ores to have a chance (Roughly 60%) of doubling them.
 Catalysts have a high (but not garunteed) chance of not being used each time.
 Catalysts can be made using a Heart of The Sea, or duplicated from a pre-exisitng Catalyst by using Hearts of Diamond (Mob Drop added by Quark).
 On average, a singular Catalyst can net you ~20 of each crushed raw mineral.
 If you're especially unlucky, Catalysts could wind up losing all of the materials put into it.
 (Iron, Zinc, Gold) D
-* Added Tumbling Recipes, which generate materials similarly to Catalysts (Iron, Zinc, Quartz, Gold, Diamond).
+* Added Tumbling Recipes, which generate materials similarly to Catalysts, but use Amethysts.
+Amethysts are much more likely to be consumed than Catalysts, but are technically farmable.
+(Gravel -> Iron, Cobblestone -> Zinc, Red Sand -> Gold Soul Blocks -> Bones, Red Sand -> Gold, Cobbled Deepslate -> Diamond).
 D
 * Removed an Oreganized recipe that allowed you to infinitely duplicate lead.
 D

 WORLD
 * Added tectonic (may switch out) pd
 * Added EnhancedCelestials, which causes the moon to randomly cause buffs or full scale invasions some nights.
 Cannot sleep through bad Celestial events.
-D
+ONHOLD
 * Days last 20 minutes and nights last 15.
 PD
-* Significantly lowered chance of exposed diamonds being removed.
+* Significantly lowered chance of exposed diamonds being removed during worldgen.
 D
 * Reduced Diamond Spawn by 40%.
-(This is to promote caving over strip mining) D
+(This alongside the previous change promotes caving over strip mining) D
 * Increased Large and Small Iron veins to compensate for the removal of Create Iron Farms.
 (4 -> 6, 9 -> 12) PD
 * Increased Iron depth to y40.
 D
 * Altered amount of Iron Veins (Honestly I was just kind of eyeballing this one, but you should get way more iron at the new ideal depth than vanilla.
 The new best depth should be viewable on EMI)